Tech Content

 3. Develop Essential Features: Focus on building features that are absolutely necessary to solve the core problem.

-4. Launch and Gather Feedback: Release the MVP to a select group or the broader market and gather feedback.
+4. Launch and Gather Feedback: After developing an MVP, it's time to release it to a selected group or the broader market for gathering valuable feedback.

-5. Iterate: Based on the feedback received, make necessary changes and improvements to the product.
+5. Iterate: Based on the feedback received, make necessary changes and improvements to the final product idea.

 Common Misconceptions